MinhManLy/UAV-Data-Acquisition-with-Ground-Telemetry/README.md

 Project team: Nicolas Rayner, Khaileb Freeman, Gus Pfitzner & Minh Man Ly

+Project started on Friday 5th Jan 2021 and completed on Thursday 4th Feb 2021.
+The competed product is handed over to Flight One Academy.

 # Project description:
 The project is to create sensor device for quadcopter drones (e.g Mavic Pro DJI drone) that acts just like some of the flight instruments used in crewed aircraft.
 This device collects data on temperature, pressure, altitude, and drone orientation and then transmits these real-time data to ground-based telemetry.
 Another part in the product of the project is the ground-based telemetry.
 Commands and communication can be made wirelessly between drones and ground station via transceiver modules of same RF band.
 Examples of the commands from ground station to drone sensors are resetting altitude to 0m and calibrating drone orientation before drone takes off.